27, 2008, Florida, USA:

 Manick is the author of several lighting design texts that are

 taught at universities and has a full-time job as the CEO and

 Inc, which did the lighting designs for Denver International

 Airport, sport centres in Japan, Colorado Convention Center, and

 palaces for Saudi princes.
 By night, he is an artist and animator.

 Manick Sorcar is the first Indian-American to receive the prestigious

 (Note: It became an international news within a very short time.

-to read about it as covered online by Laser Focus World,
+To read the news coverage by Laser Focus World,

-the most popular laser magazine of the USA, or here for a printed copy of it.)
+the most popular laser magazine of the USA, click here.)